10 Benefits of Microservices Architecture for Business

 This benefit is becoming increasingly relevant amid the growing shortage of tech specialists.
 Nowadays, this is one of the biggest issues that prevent companies from developing and scaling their systems as fast as they would want to.

 Just like with any other architectural approach, you should consider both pros and cons of microservices before opting for this strategy.
-Adoption of microservices, especially on projects that require large-scale re-architecture and migration from monolith, is often associated with certain challenges such as lack of in-house expertise, considerable upfront costs, and a range of uncertainties related to planning and data strategy.
+Adoption of microservices, especially on projects that require large-scale re-architecture and migration from monolithic architecture, is often associated with certain challenges such as lack of in-house expertise, considerable upfront costs, and a range of uncertainties related to planning and data strategy.

 Here are a few cons of microservices and common challenges that result from them.